Groundbreaking has taken place at Berkeley Homes’ 209-home scheme in Vastern Road, Reading.

 The scheme also involves the creation of part of the north-south link between Christchurch Bridge and Vastern Road, part of a long-planned route connecting the river with Reading Station.

-Cllr Micky Leng, Reading Borough Council’s lead councillor for planning, said: “Residents will be aware that this development has been a long and sometimes complicated process.
-The original application was refused by our planning applications Committee, only for that decision to be overturned at appeal – and then only finally being approved earlier this year.
+Cllr Micky Leng, Reading Borough Council’s lead councillor for planning (pictured fourth from right with shovel), said: “Residents will be aware that this development has been a long and sometimes complicated process.
+The original application was refused by our planning applications committee, only for that decision to be overturned at appeal – and then only finally being approved earlier this year.

 “One of our priorities as a council is to encourage developments to deliver on much-needed affordable housing, and this site will now include 63 Rent-to-Buy homes.
 It is a brownfield industrial site and the regeneration of the vacant SSE site seeks to address all the aims for a sustainable development, which ties in with Reading’s net-zero carbon ambition in the form of renewable energy source.